 Carrying a baby for someone else can be emotionally challenging, especially when the intended parents are close relatives, therefore the surrogate may need to engage with fertility counsellors.
 There is also the risk the surrogate could change her mind – which could cause friction between family members.

 If you do decide to use a relative as your surrogate, ensure you set clear boundaries for their relationship with the child for the future.
-This includes how the child will refer to the family member, their access to the child and any other expectations that the surrogate may have and need addressing.
+This includes how the child will refer to the family member, their access to the child and any other expectations that the surrogate may have that need addressing.
 Having a conversation but also considering entering into a surrogacy arrangement is the way forward.

 What are the biggest surrogacy pitfalls for intended parents?